Phexxi Contraceptive Gel – Consumer Health Info

 How Does Phexxi Work?

-The pH scale is used to measure how acidic or basic (alkaline) a substance is, with the most acidic substances registering as 0 and the most basic substances registering as 14.
+The pH scale is used to measure how acidic or basic (alkaline) a substance is, with the most acidic substances registering as 0, the most basic substances registering as 14, and neutral substances registering as 7.

-The natural pH of a healthy vagina ranges from 3.5 to 4.5 (moderately acidic) but during sex, semen (the fluid that contains sperm) raises the vagina’s pH to 7 or 8 (neutral or mildly basic) in order to create an environment that is livable for the sperm.
-Phexxi works by keeping the vaginal pH within the vagina’s normal pre-sex range, counteracting the influence of the semen and incapacitating the sperm.
+The natural pH of a healthy vagina ranges from 3.5 to 4.5 (moderately acidic) but during penis-in-vagina sex, semen (fluid that contains sperm, which has a slightly basic pH of 8) raises the vagina’s pH to 7 or 8 (neutral or mildly basic) in order to create an environment that is livable for the sperm, allowing for fertilization of an egg.
+Phexxi works by keeping the vaginal pH within the vagina’s pre-sex range, counteracting the influence of the semen and incapacitating the sperm so that it cannot reach the egg.
 The gel is comprised of lactic acid (which is naturally produced in the vagina and is found in dairy products like yogurt and kefir), citric acid (which gives citrus fruits their tart, sour taste), and potassium bitartrate (used in cooking as cream of tartar).

 Phexxi comes in a box of 12 pre-filled applicators, each with a 5-gram dose.
-One dose is inserted into the vagina up to an hour (60 minutes) before having penis-in-vagina sex.
-The user needs to insert another dose if they want to have sex again with one hour.
+One dose is inserted into the vagina up to an hour before having penis-in-vagina sex.
+One dose is effective for each act of penis-in-vagina sex, so the user would need to insert another dose if they want to have sex again within one hour.
 Phexxi is not effective when used after sex.
 Phexxi can be used on its own or in conjunction with barrier methods such as condoms, cervical caps, and diaphragms for increased effectiveness.
-(For a complete list of barrier methods and how to use them, see our article on “Vaginal Barrier Methods.”)
+For a complete list of barrier methods and how to use them, see our article on “Vaginal Barrier Methods.”

 Phexxi can be used any time during a person’s menstrual cycle and as soon as it is safe to have sex again after giving birth, having an abortion, or experiencing a miscarriage.

-Phexxi is not currently approved to protect against sexually transmitted infections (STIs), including HIV, the virus that causes AIDS.
+Phexxi is only approved for pregnancy prevention and is not currently approved to protect against sexually transmitted infections (STIs), including HIV, the virus that causes AIDS.

 How Is Phexxi Different from Spermicide?

 Like Phexxi, spermicide is inserted into the vagina immediately before penis-in-vagina sex and can be used in combination with barrier methods like condoms, cervical caps, and diaphragms.
 Spermicide comes in the form of cream, gel, foam, dissolvable film, and suppository.
-In the U.S., the only FDA-approved spermicides contain nonoxynol-9 (N-9), a detergent which works by damaging a sperm’s cellular membrane.
-While spermicide is likely safe for most people, N-9 can damage the cells in the vagina, particularly after repeated use.
-As a result, N-9 can lead to an increased risk of sexually transmitted infections for sex workers and others who have sex multiple times per day.
+In the U.S., the only FDA-approved spermicides contain nonoxynol-9 (N-9), a .
+While spermicide is safe for most people, N-9 can damage the cells in the vagina that protect against transmission of bacteria and viruses, particularly after repeated use.
+As a result, N-9 can lead to for sex workers and others who have sex multiple times per day.
 In contrast, Phexxi has a different mechanism of action than N-9 and is not expected to damage the vaginal wall.

 How Do You Get Phexxi?